corda/corda/docs/source/creating-a-cordapp.rst

-Creating a Cordapp
+Creating a CorDapp
 ==================

 A Cordapp is an application that runs on the Corda platform using the platform APIs and plugin system.
 They are self contained in separate JARs from the node server JAR that are created and distributed.

-App Plugins
+App plugins
 -----------

 .. note:: Currently apps are only supported for JVM languages.